AndriiBanduliak/Softseve_2023-2024/PYTHON PRACTICAL/tasks/README.md

 1. **Client** should make a request to the adapter by calling a method on it using the target interface.
 2. Using the **Adaptee** interface, the Adapter should translate that request on the adaptee.
 3. The result of the call is received by the client, and they are unaware of the Adapter’s presence.

+## Task 40

+Imagine we have a washing machine which can wash the clothes, rinse the clothes, and spin the clothes but all the tasks separately.
+We need a system that can automate the whole task without the disturbance or interference of us.

+### Solution

+To solve the above-described problem, we would like to use the Facade Method.
+It will help us to hide or abstract the complexities of the subsystems as follows